 Right now almost all of my addictions are in full flare up.
 Alcohol is the one that so far I have avoided.
 Food.
 Oh how the food substances have been pouring down my throat, my body screaming to stop, my mind playing its usual tricks.
 Why do I always fall for it?
 Why do I always believe that tomorrow will be better?
 Why do I always think if I eat it all, every crumb on hand, that the next day I can stop?

 Terry suffered from depression as well as alcoholism.
 That's a bit true for me too, although I've never sought counseling for it or medication.
-I don't quite believe in either, at least not for general depression and non-specific anxiety.
+I don't quite believe in it either, at least not for general depression and non-specific anxiety.
 Maybe one of the lies I tell myself is that my depression is seasonal, or occasional, or not so severe as to need help with it.

 I still go to OA meetings, feeling more and more guilty, as I mouth nice words about "turning it over," and then come home to my cupboards and refrigerator.
 Yet going to OA meetings may be my one remaining link to sanity.